Xe/withinbot/campaigns/Miau/README.md

 Weight: 1

 Armor fit for a goddess.
 Gives massive bonuses for defense and charisma to felines.
+Can cause the wearer to be mistaken as high society member.

 Grants the following bonuses:

 * Grants +2 CHA
-* Grants +2 DEF
+* Grants +4 DEF

 Buy price: 300 gold